supimba/625-1_EdgeDetectionAndImageFilter/ImageEdgeDetection/readme.txt

 /*
-** Summary of what has been achieved
+** TP 1 : Summary of what has been achieved
 */
 Imported ImageFilters.cs class
 Added new DropDownList in MainForm.Designer.cs (cmbFilters)